 Parameters used for the whole pipeline.
-Have to be given for each step of the pipeline separated by two underscores, i.e. s_p is the parameter p for step s.
+Have to be given for each step of the pipeline separated by two underscores, i.e. s__p is the parameter p for step s. random_state parameters are explicitly allowed here (in contrast to parameters_final_regressor).